 In my keynote, I plan to introduce the body of knowledge called Performance Studies and follow up with you in our workshops.
 I will share some varied case studies and offer practical and useful advice for you to apply to your own work.

 In my paper, I will survey the roots and the recent developments in Performance Studies and refer to the work of Richard Schechner, Rebecca Schneider and Diana Taylor.
-I plan to introduce the main themes from this important and influential discourse that impact on an interdisciplinary discussion regarding the role of memory, the body, live and mediated performance, documentation, participation and the archive.
+This is an important and and influential discourse that impacts on an interdisciplinary discussion regarding the role of memory, the body, live and mediated performance, documentation, participation and the archive, and I plan to introduce the main themes to you.
 The role of memory will be interrogated in relation to this framework, to include simple definitions and illustrative case studies.
-By discussing performance studies strategies including a focus on the everyday as performance, I hope to demonstrate how this epistemology can inspire the music performer and scholar.
+By discussing performance studies strategies including a focus on the everyday as performance, I hope to demonstrate how this epistemology can inspire the music and dance performer and scholar.

 In Performance Studies the focus on memory is both in our heads and importantly in our bodies.
 By exploring body memory, we can get in touch with the role of embodiment in performance and everyday life.
 An important keystone question is: Why is the body occluded/missed out of archive?
 Does it matter?